 Required Qualifications (as evidenced by an attached resume):

-Bachelor's degree (foreign equivalent or higher).
-In lieu of a Bachelor's degree, a combination of higher education and administrative grant experience totaling four (4) years may be considered.
-One (1) year of full time experience providing administrative support to contract and/or grant activities.
-Experience with Microsoft Office Suite and/or Google applications.
+Bachelor's degree (foreign equivalent or higher.
+In lieu of a Bachelor's degree, a combination of higher education and experience in office/administrative support, financial or grant related work totaling four (4) years may be considered.
+One (1) year of full time office/administrative support experience.
+Experience using Microsoft Word, Adobe PDFs, Excel, Google, and/or similar software/systems.

 Brief Description of Duties:

 We are looking for an enthusiastic administrative support professional to join our team.
 Reporting to the Assistant Director for Grants, this position is a critical contributor to the Grants team in the Office of Sponsored Programs (OSP).
 The Grants Administrator must foster good working relationships, both internally and externally as well as build and maintain a sustainable professional, supportive environment for the Team.
 The Grants Administrator will be a detail oriented, organized, self-directed individual who will support the Grants Pre/Post Award Teams.

 The ideal candidate will be adept at gathering and synthesizing information from many sources, be detail oriented, and have an interest in supporting a broad range of researchers and projects.